 “No little one.
 We are only part of a bigger story, one with great meaning, celebrating a biblical account of the events surrounding the birth of Jesus Christ.
 You have much to learn, little fellow.
 We will do our best to impart our wisdom before the day we are to be selected for the great honor of celebrating Christmas.”

 Hope you enjoyed the tale, the part about the couple was TRUE!
-It was a first for Erway’s Christmas Tree Adventure, but I did not witness the happy occasion, though.
+I did not witness the happy occasion, though.
 One of Santa’s Helpers told me the very endearing story that happened last weekend.

 So have a great weekend yourself and I will be looking to find more memories being made this weekend.
 I plan to keep an eye out for the little Fir so he does not get stepped on, either.